OpenArchitectAI/open-architect/README.md

 ### Other requirement

-We currently use OpenAI for our inferences, so you'll need an [OpenAI API key](https://platform.openai.com/api-keys) with some credits (we currently use GPT3.5 Turbo and GPT4, see pricing [here](https://openai.com/pricing#:~:text=1M%20tokens-,GPT%2D3.5%20Turbo,-GPT%2D3.5%20Turbo))
+We currently use OpenAI for our inferences, so you'll need an [OpenAI API key](https://platform.openai.com/api-keys) with some credits (we currently use GPT3.5 Turbo and GPT4, see pricing [here](https://openai.com/pricing#:~:text=1M%20tokens-,GPT%2D3.5%20Turbo,-GPT%2D3.5%20Turbo)).

+Then run the `init_connections.py` script and provide your key

 ## How to run